A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Contribution and paper content

 \section{Contribution and paper content}

 We propose a scalable iterative algorithm for the clique cover family of relaxations~\eqref{equ:clique-relaxation}.
 The algorithm is based on the Bregman method and, therefore, is essentially a smoothed dual coordinate minimization.
 Our method can be also seen as a generalization of the Sinkhorn algorithm for optimal transport.
 We propose several variations of our method, with different numerics, scheduling of the smoothing level and sparsity-based speed-up.
-As a dual method, it operates over the feasible set of the dual problem, but the respective primal variables remain infeasible upon convergence.
+As a dual method, it operates over the feasible set of the dual problem, but the respective relaxed primal variables remain infeasible upon convergence.
 We propose an efficient method to \emph{project} them to the feasible set of the primal relaxed problem.
 This leads to feasible primal estimates of the relaxed solution and, as a result, to estimates of the duality gap.
 In turn, the duality gap estimate results in a new smoothing scheduling method that consistently outperforms the standard feasibility-based scheduling in our experiments.

 Convergence of our algorithms follows from those of the Bregman method.
 Empirically, it is able to attain high quality approximations of the relaxed problem.
-On large-scale (> 100 000 graph edges) instances it is notably faster than simplex or interior point methods.
+On large-scale instances (with more than 100\,000 graph edges) it is notably faster than simplex or interior point methods.

 We combine the dual algorithm with a simple but efficient primal heuristic to address the non-relaxed MWIS problem.
-In our experimental evaluation we were able to find good approximate solutions for large-scale problem instances significantly faster than off the shelf Gurobi ILP solver~\cite{gurobi} as well as the reduction-based methods and related primal heuristics~\cite{lamm2019exactly}.
+In our experimental evaluation we were able to find good approximate solutions for large-scale problem instances significantly faster than off-the-shelf Gurobi ILP solver~\cite{gurobi} as well as the reduction-based methods~\cite{lamm2019exactly}.
+Our method outperforms also the recently published meta-heuristic~\cite{dong2022metaheuristic,dong2022metaheuristic-arxiv} in terms of speed as well as the attained objective values.

 Our code is publicly available on GitHub\footnote{\url{https://github.com/vislearn/libmpopt}}.

 \paragraph{Paper content.} We analyze the clique cover relaxation~\eqref{equ:clique-relaxation} and its Lagrange dual in~\cref{sec:dual-of-clique-relaxation}.
 We start with a simple coordinate minimization method addressing this problem.
 Although being a natural baseline, it does not guarantee convergence to the dual optimum as we show.